StraboSpot/strabo-mobile/README.md

     ionic-plugin-keyboard 2.0.1 "Keyboard"

 *Notes:*
-- This list can be generated with `ionic plugin list`.
+- This list can be generated with `ionic cordova plugin list`.
 - `cordova-plugin-filepath`: Added due to Cordova bug with Android and content schema
 - `cordova-sqlite-storage@0.7.14`: Added for the localForage dependencies
 - `cordova-plugin-itunesfilesharing`: Added to `config.ionic.xml` for Ionic build.
 PhoneGap build uses